LinuxForHealth/x12/repo-docs/NEW_TRANSACTION.md

 Next, create a new model by extending the `X12Segment` class.

 Each new model must override the `segment_name` attribute to support the appropriate `X12SegmentName` enumeration value.
-Pydantic field type constraints are used as necessary to ensure that field types adhere to the base specification.
+Models use Pydantic field type constraints to ensure that field types adhere to the X12 specification.

 The example below illustrates the following:

 * The `GeSegment` class overrides `segment_name` to support the appropriate enumeration value.
-* The Pydantic constrained type `PositiveInt` is used to ensure that `number_of_transaction_sets_included` is a positive integer.
+* The Pydantic constrained type `PositiveInt` ensures that `number_of_transaction_sets_included` is a positive integer.
-* A Pydantic `Field` type is used to ensure that `group_control_number` has a constrained width.
+* A Pydantic `Field` type ensures that `group_control_number` has a constrained width.

 ```python